Walrus (Marvel Comics): Powers and abilities

 Hubert Carpenter has claimed to have the proportionate speed, strength, and agility of a walrus.
-The Walrus possesses some measure of superhuman strength, agility and endurance.
+Walrus possesses some measure of superhuman strength, agility and endurance.
 He was actually able to hit Spider-Man with sufficient force to knock him flying, rip a metal lamp post in half and withstand razor sharp and explosive carrots fired at him by the White Rabbit as a test.
-However, on another occasion, Spider-Man was able to defeat the Walrus by flicking him with his index finger, which knocked him out.
-The Walrus also has the (unintended) ability to distract his enemies by making them laugh uncontrollably with his stupid remarks.
+However, on another occasion, Spider-Man was able to defeat Walrus by flicking him with his index finger, which knocked him out.
+Walrus also has the (unintended) ability to distract his enemies by making them laugh uncontrollably with his stupid remarks.

-The Walrus was mutagenically altered by his uncle with walrus DNA which would presumably add certain walrus characteristics to his physiology, such as a layer of blubber to keep him warm in freezing water and the ability to hold his breath for a much longer time than a human.
+Walrus was mutagenically altered by his uncle with walrus DNA which would presumably add certain walrus characteristics to his physiology, such as a layer of blubber to keep him warm in freezing water and the ability to hold his breath for a much longer time than a human.
 While none of these abilities would be very useful to a supervillain who never goes anywhere near water, the layer of blubber could explain his resistance to injury.

-The Walrus was noticeably unintelligent but was unusually good at crossword puzzles.